 Photography was my first artistic endeavor and has been my continuing passion since my early twenties.
 I take photos of anything that inspires me.
 I especially like to take travel photos in order to share the beauty that is the diversity of this planet.

-I started quilting about 20 years ago and it continues to be my primary creative outlet when I am at home.
+I started quilting about 25 years ago and it continues to be my primary creative outlet when I am at home.
 I like to design and make artistic quilts inspired by my travels.
-I also enjoy learning new techniques and patterns developed by others.
+I also enjoy learning new techniques and trying patterns developed by others.

-I will be sharing my stories as I travel the world in search of travel adventures, quilting experiences, and beautiful photos to inspire your next learning adventure.
+I write because I travel.
+I will be sharing my stories as I travel the world in search of travel adventures, beautiful photos and quilting experiences, to inspire your next learning adventure.